wzugang/rkorova/README.md

 * step 3: create magic user
 * step 4: replace ld_preload with librkorova.so
 * step 5: set your magic env var in ~/.bash_profile or whatever
-* step 6: hide any other files not owned by you with chgrp (magic gid) (file)
+* step 6: hide all files/procs with magic GID

-rkorova will (ideally) hide any files that are under the magic GID and/or the hidden user. in fact, you don't even need a user as long as you hide all files under the GID
+rkorova will (ideally) hide any files that are under the magic GID.
+It will also hide anythingthat contains the magic string in its path.
+However, this is inconsistently implemented (because I wrote this as an amateur when I was 16) and will occasionally break things.
+For example, you will not be able to open rk.c when rkorova is loaded, probably because the source file contains the magic string somewhere.
+I am currently in the process of cleaning up my code, implementing a proper backdoor and fixing my bugs.

 ## Known Issues
 rkorova is not actually meant to be deployed in a real engagement and is pretty awful at hiding in that regard.
 I am not responsible for any illegal / stupid things that happen because you decided to act el8 in front of your friends on IRC
 * If a file is hidden, it will appear in bash autocomplete but cannot be interacted with.
+I suggest you prefix all files/dirs you intend to hide with .
 * ~rkorova sometimes completely breaks when git is involved~
 * ~breaks vim (will fix soon)~